Skip to main content

 The graphite phase in grey cast iron grows in flake-like shapes, resulting in an interconnected network of graphite.
 These flakes act as stress concentrators leading to poor toughness.
 The graphite phase in spheroidal cast iron grows in small spheres, the absence of flakes increases toughness

-This page titled 8.6: Questions is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.6: Questions is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?